 The constellation encompasses U Scorpii, one of only 10 known recurring novas, which is the rapid increase in the brightness of a star.
 While it normally has a magnitude of 18, it reaches a magnitude of about 8 during outbursts, which have been observed in 1863, 1906, 1936, 1979, 1987, 1999 and 2010.

 Scorpius is also home to four deep space object that were among the first to be catalogued by Charles Messier: M4 (NGC6121); M6 (NGC6405), also called the Butterfly Cluster; M7 (NGC6475); and M80 (NGC6093).

 Scorpius and Orion are often intertwined in Greek mythology.
 According to one myth, Orion boasted that he would kill every animal on the earth.
 The goddess-hunter Artemis and her mother, Leto, dispatched a scorpion to kill Orion.
 Zeus put the scorpion in the heavens after it won the battle.
 In another myth, the god Apollo, Artemis's twin brother, grew angry and sent a scorpion to attack Orion because he claimed to be a better hunter than Artemis.
 Zeus put Orion and Scorpius in the sky, but they are visible at different times of the year.

-Astrology is not a science, and calls the sign of the scorpion Scorpio.
-It is one of the 13 constellations of the Zodiac.
+In astrology, which is not a science, the constellation is called Scorpio.
 It is the eighth sign in the Zodiac and represents those born between Oct.
 24 and Nov.
-22. The traits of those born under the sign include determination and loyalty.
+22. The traits of those born under the sign are said to include determination and loyalty.